Documentation

 Staking APR

-The Staking APR estimates the annualised return for delegators staking to a validator node.
+The Staking APR estimates the annualised return for delegators staking to a specific validator node.
+Each node is calculated independently.
+APRs are never averaged across the nodes of an entity, so node-level configuration (fees, uptime) is fully visible.

 Per-epoch reward rate